 Phase transitions are central to condensed matter and statistical physics.
 Initially, emphasis was put on classical and quantum equilibrium phase transitions.
-Later, attention moved to nonequilibrium phase transitions in which quantum fluctuations can be neglected.
-These are realized when a system is forced in a nonequilibrium steady state (by a shear rate, an external current, etc.) [1,2] or when it just fails to relax (e.g., after a quench) and displays aging phenomena [3,4].
-The study of steady states in small quantum systems driven out of equilibrium [5] has been recently boosted by their relevance for nanodevices.
+Later, attention moved to non-equilibrium phase transitions in which quantum fluctuations can be neglected.
+These are realized when a system is forced in a non equilibrium steady state (by a shear rate, an external current flowing through it, etc.) [1, 2] or when it just fails to relax (e.g. after a quench) and displays aging phenomena [3, 4].
+The study of steady states in small quantum systems driven out of equilibrium [5] has been recently boosted by their relevance for nano-devices.
 In contrast, the effect of a drive on a macroscopic system close to a quantum phase transition is a rather unexplored subject.
-Some works have focused on nonlinear transport properties close to an (equilibrium) quantum phase transition [6-8].
-Others have studied the effect of a drive on the critical properties [9-11].
+Some works have focused on non-linear transport properties close to an (equilibrium) quantum phase transition [6, 7, 8].
+Others have studied how the critical properties are affected by a drive [9, 10, 11].
 However, a global understanding of phase transitions in the parameter space T (temperature), V (drive), $\Gamma$ (strength of quantum fluctuations), and the rôle played by the environment, is still lacking.
-Furthermore, experiments in 2d electronic systems [12,13] show interesting features in the relaxation toward the quantum nonequilibrium steady state (QNESS) but these have not been addressed theoretically yet (except for [14]).
+Furthermore, experiments in 2d electronic systems [12, 13] show interesting features in the relaxation toward the quantum non-equilibrium steady state (QNESS) but these have not been addressed theoretically yet (except for [14]).

 A number of intriguing questions arise in the context of driven quantum phase transitions, some of which are: How long does it take to reach the QNESS after one of the parameters T, V, $\Gamma$ is changed?
-Do the systems always relax to the QNESS or, as for classical systems, do deep quenches in the T, V, $\Gamma$ phase diagram lead to aging phenomena and glassy dynamics?
-What are the properties of the latter "doubly nonequilibrium" dynamics?
-Are quantum quenches, obtained by changing V and $\Gamma$ at T = 0, different from their classical counterpart?
+Do the systems always relax to the QNESS or, as for classical systems, do quenches deep in the T, V, $\Gamma$ phase diagram lead to aging phenomena and glassy dynamics?
+What are the properties of the latter 'doubly non-equilibrium' dynamics?
+Are quantum quenches, obtained by changing V and $\Gamma$ at T=0, different from their classical counterpart?